This article was updated in July 2018

 !
 This manual will NOT work for a standard Windows Desktop installation

-To setup Windows Server on KVM you need:
+!
+To setup Windows Server on KVM you this minimal setup:

-- A KVM VPS with 20GB disk space minimum (KVM Basic, Advanced or Premium)
+- A KVM VPS with 20GB disk space minimum (KVM Starter, Basic, Advanced or Premium)

 This guide shows you how to install one of our available Windows ISOs with your own license on a KVM server.